How to Become a Forensic Nurse

 Forensic nurses provide compassionate care to victims of violent crime, abuse, or neglect while gathering evidence to support law enforcement.
 By doing this, they play a vital role in both our healthcare and criminal justice systems.

-Forensic nurses may also help their communities by working side by side with pathologists and coroners to identify accurate causes of death and ensure accurate reporting of vital statistics and epidemiology trends.
+These forensic medical experts may also help their communities by working side by side with pathologists and coroners to identify accurate causes of death and ensure accurate reporting of vital statistics and epidemiology trends.

-Part One What is a Forensic Nurse?
+What Is a Forensic Nurse?

 According to the International Association of Forensic Nurses (IAFN), forensic nurses do far more than address victims’ physical and emotional needs.
 They also collect evidence, provide medical testimony in court, and consult with legal authorities.
 Because nurses are skilled in effective communication, assessment, and documentation, they are the perfect professionals to fill forensic roles.